Click on any of the topics below to find answers about DIMS. If you can't find the answers you're looking for please contact us.

 How do you distinguish between personalised and class DIMS?

 There is no bright line test as to what is, and what is not, personalised and class DIMS.
-The provider of the DIMS needs to evaluate whether the investment strategy is bespoke, and the person exercising discretion under the authority needs to evaluate whether the decision they are making is bespoke to the investor.
+The DIMS provider needs to evaluate whether the investment strategy is bespoke, and the person exercising discretion under the authority needs to evaluate whether the decision they are making is bespoke to the investor.

 When managers of managed funds exercise discretion, is this DIMS?